-Latin Cases Explained: A Beginner-Friendly Introduction
+Latin Cases Explained: An Easy Beginner-Friendly Guide

 I will focus on what you need to know now, as you are beginning to explore Latin.
 Simple and to the point – no confusing jargon or grammatical hair-splitting.